 The last thing any person wants to do when attempting to secure a yacht loan is to become financially overstretched.
 This is why you need to sit down with your financial adviser and establish a maximum boat management spend.

-Only once this has been done can you begin to look at the question of your yacht loan – i.e. what is the best way for you to finance ownership.
-Common arrangements include refinancing, purchase financing, construction financing as well as yacht loans from specialist providers.
+Only once this has been done can you begin to look at the question of your yacht loan.

 How much is too much?

-You should be sure that you haven't borrowed too much when financing your boat.
-At the highest end, most lenders will not finance more than 50% to 60%, and this usually requires you to commit to some form of investment relationship in return.
+You should be sure that you haven’t borrowed too much when applying for yacht finance.
+At the highest end of the boat loan cost spectrum, most lenders will not finance more than 50% to 60% of the overall price.
+Subsequently, this usually requires you to commit to some form of investment relationship in return.

-In some cases the yacht itself may be seen as sufficient security, but in some situations lenders may ask for further security – it is up to the individual buyer to decide whether they wish to keep their yacht finance separate from their other assets.
+In some cases the yacht itself may be seen as sufficient security.
+However, in some situations, lenders may ask for further security before agreeing to a loan for a boat – it is up to you as the buyer, to decide whether you wish to keep your boat finance separate from your other assets.

-It is important to remember that higher-end yacht prices have dropped significantly since their peak in 2009 and the yacht finance industry has adjusted loan to value requirements in response – in 2019 finding finance for more than 60% will be a difficult task.
+It is important to remember that higher-end yacht prices have dropped significantly since their peak in 2009 and the yacht finance industry has adjusted boat loan to value requirements in response – presently finding financing for a boat for more than 60% is a difficult task.

 Blacktower FM, Wealth Management for Seafarers

-Blacktower FM can help seafarers and cross-border individuals with all aspects of yachting financial solutions and associated wealth management, especially when it comes to financing a boat.
+Blacktower FM can help seafarers and cross-border individuals with all aspects of yachting financing, and associated wealth management.

-Whether you earn your income in USD, EUR, GBP or another currency, whether you reside in the UK, the EU, the US or elsewhere, we can help you negotiate the many complexities and regulations you will encounter.
+Whether you earn your income in USD, EUR, GBP or another currency, whether you reside in the UK, the EU, the US or elsewhere, we can help you negotiate the many complexities and regulations that crop up with yacht financing

 Contact our independent financial advisers today for more information.